karrioapi/karrio/docs/user-guides/admin.md

       <img src="/tutos/admin-console-access.png" height="200" />
     </figure>

+!!! info
+    The admin console is only accessible to staff users of the system.
+    Therefore, the link will only appear on staff users web app sessions.

 ## Email config

 From the purplship server admin console, you can configure your email server.